Physics Quizzes

 Category: PRESSURE AND MOMENTS

-10. In which type of lever, is the effort between the load and the pivot?
+10. In which type of lever, is the load between the effort and the pivot?

 11 / 30